 Like STM, Nano USM utilizes a focus-by-wire or electrical manual focus design (vs. a direct gear-driven system).
 The manual focus ring electronically controls the focus of the lens.
 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens' switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I never acclimated to that feature and with the R-series cameras, a linear adjustment speed can be configured.
 That's my preference and in this mode, the RF 24-105 F4 L focus is adjusted very slowly, with more than 360° of ring rotation from MFD to infinity, for very precise focusing capabilities.

 The manual focus ring has an ideal resistance and adjustments are smooth and solidly centered with no unusual framing shift happening.
 Only slight subject magnification/framing changes are seen in full extent focus range changes.